 Furthermore, the students will familiarize themselves with basic theories of empirical data collection during the online part of the course.

-The on-campus part will consist of the following three elements:
+The synchronous online part will consist of the following three elements:

 - Lectures following up on the four themes in philosophy of mathematical practice covered in the on-line part.

 - Practical work preparing an empirically informed product in the philosophy of mathematical practice (such as an essay informed by data from e.g. qualitative interviews, a questionnaire or corpus analysis performed by the student).